elmarmertens/CCMMshadowrateVAR-code/README.md

 - [x] Random seed is set at line **34 in each of the following programs:** **[goVAR.m](goVAR.m), [goVAR200811.m](goVAR200811.m), [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m), [goVARshadowrateNonstructural.m](goVARshadowrateNonstructural.m),  [goVARshadowrateGeneral.m](goVARshadowrateGeneral.m), [doVARshadowrateBlockNonstructural.m](doVARshadowrateBlockNonstructural.m), and [doVARshadowrateNonstructural.m](doVARshadowrateNonstructural.m)**
 - [ ] No Pseudo random generator is used in the analysis described here.

-**Additional notes on controlled randomness:**

-The programs named `bot*.m` are derived from the programs listed above (by using the shell script [preparebatch.sh](preparebatch.sh)) and set the random seed as described above as well.

 Except for [goVAR200811.m](goVAR200811.m), each of the programs listed above executes code in parallel workers using substreams of the global random-generator streams, which is seeded as described above.
 The substreams are assigned in the following lines:
 - goVAR.m:260
 - goVAR200811.m:257
 - goVARshadowrateBlockNonstructural.m:276
 - goVARshadowrateGeneral.m:280
 - goVARshadowrateNonstructural.m:275

+From the programs listed above, we also derive driver files named `bot*.m` (by using the shell script [preparebatch.sh](preparebatch.sh)) and these inherit the above-described settings for the random seed.

 ### Memory, Runtime, Storage Requirements